Twentieth Century (film): Plot

 Ebullient Broadway impresario Oscar Jaffe takes an unknown lingerie model named Mildred Plotka and makes her the star of his latest play, despite the grave misgivings of everyone else, including his two long-suffering assistants, accountant Oliver Webb and the consistently tipsy Owen O'Malley.
 Through intensive training, Oscar transforms his protégée into the actress "Lily Garland", and both she and the play are resounding successes.
 On opening night, after her triumph, he comes to her dressing room to apologize abjectly for his behavior to her.
 As planned, she falls into his arms, begging him never to leave her, and they become lovers.

-Three years later, their partnership has spawned three more smash hits, and Lily has been recognized as a transcendent talent.
+Their partnership has spawned three more smash hits three years later, and Lily has been recognized as a transcendent talent.
 As a couple, they are famous—or infamous—for their spectacular battles.

 Lily tries to break off their professional and personal relationship, fed up with Oscar's jealousy and control of every aspect of her life.
 Oscar talks her out of it, promising to be more trusting and less controlling in the future.
 Instead, he secretly hires a private detective agency run by McGonigle to watch her every move, even to the point of tapping her telephone.
 When she finds out, it is the last straw; she leaves for Hollywood and soon becomes a successful film star.

 Without Lily, Oscar produces flop after flop.
 After one such disappointment, to avoid being imprisoned for his debts, he is forced to disguise himself to board the luxurious 20th Century Limited express train traveling from Chicago to New York City's Grand Central Terminal.
 By chance, Lily boards the train at a later stop with her boyfriend George Smith.
 After prevaricating, Oscar sees a chance to restore his fortunes and salvage his relationship with Lily.

 Oscar gets George to break up with Lily by revealing that he was once her lover.
 Knowing that Lily offers him one last chance at professional success, Oscar schemes to get her to sign a contract with him.
 He tells her of his wish for her to play Mary Magdalene in his new Passion Play, describing the role to her: "Sensual, heartless, but beautiful.
 Running the gamut from the gutter, to glory.
 Can you see her, Lily?
 This little wanton ending up in tears at the foot of the cross.
 I'm going to have Judas strangle himself with her hair."
 However, Lily wants nothing more to do with him, as she is on her way to sign with Oscar's rival (and former employee), Max Jacobs.
 Meanwhile, Oliver thinks he has found a financial backer for Oscar's project, fellow passenger Mathew J. Clark, not realizing that Clark is a harmless escapee from a mental asylum.
 When Oscar is slightly wounded in a scuffle with Clark, he pretends to be dying and gets a distraught Lily to sign his contract.
 At their first rehearsal, Oscar reverts to his usual self, domineering a desperate Lily.